cse-sim/cse/doc/src/records/rsys.md

 **rsFxCapH=*float***

-Heating autosizing capacity factor. rsCapH is set to rsFxCapH $\times$ (peak design-day load).
+Heating autosizing capacity factor.
+If AUTOSIZEd, rsCapH or rsCap47 are set to rsFxCapH $\times$ (peak design-day load).
 Peak design-day load is the heating capacity that holds zone temperature at the thermostat set point during the *last substep* of all hours of all design days.

   **Units**   **Legal Range**   **Default**   **Required**   **Variability**
   ----------- ----------------- ------------- -------------- -----------------
               *x* $>$ 0         1.4           No             constant

 **rsFanPwrH=*float***